Buy a Life Insurance Plan in a few clicks

 As already mentioned, annuity planning provides you with a steady stream of income post-retirement.
 Thus, you do not have to compromise on your basic needs and lifestyle.
 Moreover, a regular income source provides certainty and peace of mind.
 You can set your budget and goals reliably.

 Further, the government has introduced provisions to reduce the tax burden on the premium payments under annuity plans in India.
-Under Section 80CCC, you can claim deduction up to ₹1,50,000 on the investment made in pension or annuity funds.
+Under Section 80CCC, you can claim a deduction of up to ₹1,50,000 on the investment made in pension or annuity funds.
 This leads to additional savings.

 Another point to consider is that annuity pension funds are low-risk investments.
 They are not affected by market volatility.
 With fixed annuities, you are assured of a guaranteed return for the rest of your life.

 Certain annuity plans can also offer benefits such as a joint-life option.
-This option allows you to secure your spouse’s retired life through the annuity.
+This option allows you to secure your spouse’s retirement through the annuity.
 Similarly, a death benefit can also be included in the annuity to safeguard the future of your loved ones in case of your unfortunate demise during the policy term.

 Annuity planning offers improved financial security by combining regular income with low risks.
 This is indeed the key feature of annuity funds.
-However, there are other features that you must be aware of as well.
+However, there are other features of annuity that you must be aware of as well.

 No discussion of retirement annuity plans is complete without discussing their two main types.
 Both of these plans ensure guaranteed returns.
 The key difference between them lies in when the payouts begin.